Traumatic Brain Injury

 Idaho Lawyers Who Understand Traumatic Brain Injuries

-At the Boise, Idaho, personal injury law firm of Hepworth Holzer, LLP, our lawyers are highly experienced in handling serious and catastrophic injury cases, including brain injury cases.
+At the Boise, Idaho, personal injury law firm of Hepworth Holzer, LLP, our lawyers are highly experienced in handling serious and catastrophic injury cases, including traumatic brain injury cases.
 Traumatic brain injuries can range from mild injuries to catastrophic brain injuries requiring full-time attendant and medical care.
 Because of the significant changes a traumatic brain injury (TBI) can cause for the injured individual and their family members, these types of injuries often require specialized care involving neurologists, neurosurgeons, neuro-psychologists and other professionals to fully address the lifelong sequela (or on-going consequences) that TBI patients can experience.

 Science teaches us that even one concussion can lead to long-term structural damage to the brain and long-term negative health effects.
 As lawyers focused on brain injury, Hepworth Holzer LLP. has long been aware that concussions can lead to long-term problems.
 And the knowledge that repetitive concussions can cause long-term structural problems has become relatively common knowledge.
 And more severe head trauma leads to even greater problems.